Pathology (article structure)

 Below this, the following subheadings can be used as required.

-However if there are known risk factors and/or associations of a disease, these should be located as subheadings in the Epidemiology section.
+The description of a condition's etiology may very well be summarized by using a bulleted list.
+However, if there are known risk factors and/or associations of a disease, these should be located as subheadings in the Epidemiology section.

 If the condition has substantial variation in distribution in the body, then the "location" subheading should be used.
 The subheading should not be used if no unexpected information is present.
 In other words, don't use the subheading for "pineocytomas" which occur only in the pineal region.

 If classification systems exist please make these into separate articles with "classification" as a section attribute and link them from here, e.g. Achilles tendon tear classification.